thedynamiclinker/sudocode/lost+found/2/3 - Archaic Laws, Forgotten Names.md

 1: What's premathematics again?

 0: Everything that doesn't show up in the books.
-Everything you do _before_ you figure out what the right definitions are that'll lead to the theory you end up develping.
+Everything you do _before_ you figure out what the right definitions are that'll lead to the theory you end up developing.
 And how you ended up at the definitions you eventually chose rather than all the others.
 Logic has a harder problem than any other field when it comes to premathematics.
 When you create a notation for geometry, number theory, or calculus, you only need it to be powerful enough to talk about those areas.
 Creating a notation for logic, however, needs to decide on a notation and a set of basic definitions for the formalization of potentially _all of thought._ Or if you choose to focus only on a subset of thought, then you've got an equally hard problem of deciding up front which parts to exclude and include.
 You see this difficulty throughout the history of logic, especially in the history of attempts to develop a notation for something like the field that eventually became logic.

 This is why it shouldn't be surprising in retrospect to see how long it took for formal logic to get started as a field.
 Logic was an extremely late comer to mathematics, notwithstanding Aristotle or semi-formal systems like Euclid which involved some embedded reasoning about a specific content domain.
 The history of mathematics is littered with the bones of all sorts of mathematicians who tried and failed to develop a general system of logic.